Adam Morrison: Beşiktaş (2012)

 In January 2012, Morrison signed with Beşiktaş Milangaz for the rest of the 2011–12 season.
 However, he left the team in April 2012 due to a lack of playing time.

 After being absent from the NBA since being waived by the Wizards, Morrison played in the 2012 NBA Summer League for the Brooklyn Nets and averaged 5.2 points and 19.2 minutes in five games with the team.
 He then joined the Los Angeles Clippers' Summer League team, averaging 20.0 points, 5.0 rebounds and 1.0 assists on 55% FG (38–69), 61% 3-PT (13–21) and 78% FT (11–14) in 5 games.

 On September 21, 2012, Morrison signed with the Portland Trail Blazers.
 He was waived on October 27, 2012.

 National team career

 Morrison made four appearances for various junior U.S. national teams.
 Morrison was selected to train with the senior men's team in preparation for the 2006 FIBA World Championship but was cut prior to the tournament.

 Coaching career

 In July 2013, Gonzaga basketball coach Mark Few announced that Morrison would become a student assistant with the basketball team.
 Morrison had returned to Gonzaga to take classes.
 After completing his undergraduate degree at Gonzaga in 2014, majoring in sports management, Morrison became an assistant video coordinator for the Bulldogs for the 2014–15 season, but was weighing options for his career after the season ended.

 Broadcasting career

 Morrison was named the color commentator for the Gonzaga men's basketball radio broadcasts with former KREM 2 sports director Tom Hudson in October 2017.
+Since 2021 season, Morrison has hosted The Perimeter podcast, focusing on conversations with basketball and sports figures and more detailed analysis of the Gonzaga men's basketball team.
+The program was voted best local podcast by The Inlander in 2021.
+He also co-hosts the Gonzaga Nation podcast with former Bulldogs great Dan Dickau.